 The department emphasizes a practice-based education with on-the-ground experience, and coursework that teaches skills relevant in running programs to reduce disease and inequality in low-income countries.
-We are active in more than 10 countries at any given time, with a major continuing presence in South Africa and Zambia and research projects in Mexico, Ethiopia, Ghana, Kenya, Uganda, Tanzania, India, and Vietnam.
+We are active in more than 10 countries at any given time, with a major continuing presence in South Africa and Zambia and research projects in Mexico, Ghana, Kenya, Uganda, Tanzania, India, and Vietnam.
 We have also conducted extensive work in Namibia and Lesotho.

 Faculty and staff in the Department of Global Health participate in interdisciplinary master’s and doctoral degrees across SPH.